Link Search Menu Expand Document

 For more information about which options are Docker Compose and Swarm-specific, please consult the original Compose reference documentation.

-To publish an app on the marketplace such that you can sell it, you will need to provide the following:
+To sell your apps on the Marketplace, you will need to provide the following:

 1. End User License Agreement (EULA)